ar1a3131/ar1a3131/README.md

 - 🎓 **Senior at University of Connecticut** majoring in Computer Science with minors in Economics and Mathematics
 - 💻 **Current Roles**:
-  - Software Engineer & IT Technician at Ferguson Library
+  - Database Engineer & IT Technician at Ferguson Library
   - Software Engineering Intern at Neural Tax Networks

 - 🛠️ **Skills**: